inkle/the-intercept/README.md

 <img src="https://cloud.githubusercontent.com/assets/124687/15632856/88a32940-256c-11e6-87f5-5d87a7557cdc.png">

 This is a really quick way to try out changes to your story without needing to re-play the actual game.
+It also gives you greater visibility into the state of your story, such as the values of its [variables][], which can aid in debugging.

 ### Skipping The Intro